mitdbg/datascienceclass/lab_1/README.md

 If you would like help with setting up remote development with VSCode, please come to my (Matthew Russo)'s office hours, or speak with me after class.

 ## 3. Setup Lab 1 Environment
-In this section you will execute a setup script to prepare your python virtual environment.
+In this section you will execute a setup script to prepare your python virtual environment for Lab 1.
 You'll then write and execute a simple python script to ensure that your environment is working.

 Inside the `lab_1` directory of your repository you should see a script called `setup.sh`.
 Simply execute the script as follows:
 ```bash